 Hunting squirrels is easy.
 Get into the trees, watch and listen.
-You’ll hear them barking or see their furry, gray or red tails flicking.
+You’ll hear them barking or see their furry, gray, or red tails flicking.
 Sneak close or wait until they come near.
 Find a nut tree and watch its branches.
 Buy a squirrel caller and bark with it to bring curious squirrels closer.
 I spent countless hours up the woods as a young boy hunting them with my .22 caliber rifle.
 You wouldn’t have to feel nervous before pulling the trigger because there’s no painful recoil to anticipate a kick.
 A .22 caliber rifle practically has no recoil, making it easy for you to aim and shoot at them.

-Why Is It Illegal To Hunt Deer With A 22?
+Why Is It Illegal To Hunt Deer With A .22?

-Can a 22 Kill a Deer?
+Can a .22 Kill a Deer?

-Is a 22 ok For Self Defence?
+Is a 22 OK For Self Defence?

-For personal defense, the .22 is not ideal as an aggressor can withstand multiple shots. .22 caliber bullet before being significantly incapacitated.
+For personal defense, the .22 is not ideal as an aggressor can withstand multiple shots. .22 caliber bullet before being significantly hindered.
 Yet, all it takes is one well-placed shot from the same gun to end a fight.
 But the fact that there is incoming fire may cause an attacker to rethink his or her plan.

-Any reliable firearm is better than nothing, as the firearm allows one to maintain or create distance and time between a threat and oneself.
+Any reliable firearm is better than nothing, as the gun allows one to maintain or create distance and time between a threat and oneself.
 It is better than other defensive tools that don’t shoot like a knife or bat.

 Some people prefer to carry the tiniest pistol possible.
 The idea of being a small pistol that’s no big deal to carry is one you can always keep on you.
 If it’s too easy to carry, there won’t be a reason not to do so.
 Some people also need the deepest concealment possible.
 If legally carrying in a less than entirely permissible environment.
 And then you have people that take a tiny backup gun.